SidRoberts/centum/docs/components/router/routes.md

 }
 ```

-Controllers can also take advantage of things like dependency injection, filters, middlewares, and form validation which we'll learn more about later.
+However, Controllers can do far more: they can use dependency injection to receive services, apply filters and middlewares, and perform tasks such as form validation.
+These advanced features will be explained in later sections, but it is important to know that these things are possible.

 ## Route Groups

+Routes are not added to the Router directly.
-In order to simplify the Route and Router classes, Routes are stored in [Group](https://github.com/SidRoberts/centum/blob/main/src/Router/Group.php) objects.
+Instead, to keep the Router class simple and organised, Routes are stored inside [Group](https://github.com/SidRoberts/centum/blob/main/src/Router/Group.php) objects.
+Grouping routes together helps you organise related routes (for example, all the routes for user accounts or all the routes for an admin area).

 {: .highlight }
 [`Centum\Router\Group`](https://github.com/SidRoberts/centum/blob/main/src/Router/Group.php) implements [`Centum\Interfaces\Router\GroupInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Router/GroupInterface.php).

-A group can store as many routes as you wish and can be used to organise and group similar routes.
-A new group can be created with the `group()` method:
+You can create a new group using the `group()` method on the Router:

 ```php
 use Centum\Interfaces\Router\RouterInterface;